-(a) Pension benefits
+(a) Pension Benefits

 The present value of the pension obligations depends on a number of factors that are determined on an actuarial basis using a number of assumptions.
-The key assumptions used in determining the net cost (income) for pensions include the discount rate and life expectancies.
+The key assumptions used in determining the net cost (income) for pensions include the discount rate.
 Any changes in these assumptions will impact the carrying amount of pension obligations.

-The Group determines the appropriate discount rate at the end of each year.
-This is the interest rate that should be used to determine the appropriate discount rate, the Company considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related pension liability.
+The Royal Mint Limited determines the appropriate discount rate at the end of each year.
+This is the interest rate that should be used to determine the present value of estimated future cash outflows expected to be required to settle the pension obligations.
+In determining the appropriate discount rate, The Royal Mint Limited considers the interest rates of high-quality corporate bonds that are denominated in the currency in which the benefits will be paid, and that have terms to maturity approximating the terms of the related pension liability.

-Key assumptions for pension obligations, including sensitivities, are disclosed in note 17.
+Key assumptions for pension obligations are disclosed in note 17.

-(b) Impairment of non-financial assets
+(b) Impairment of Non-Financial Asset